The Sun Also Rises (2007 film)

-The Sun Also Rises (太阳照常升起 (Tàiyáng zhàocháng shēng-qǐ)) is a 2007 Chinese film directed, produced and co-written by Jiang Wen.
-It stars Joan Chen, Anthony Wong, Jaycee Chan, and Jiang himself.
+The Sun Also Rises (太阳照常升起) is a 2007 film directed, produced and co-written by Jiang Wen.
+A Chinese-Hong Kong co-production, it stars Joan Chen, Anthony Wong, Jaycee Chan, and Jiang himself.
 This movie is the polyptych of interconnected stories in different time-zones, shifting between a Yunnan village, a campus, and the Gobi Desert.

-The film was screened in competition at the Venice International Film Festival and nominated for Golden Lion but lost to Ang Lee's historical thriller Lust, Caution.
-It also premiered at the 2007 Toronto International Film Festival on September 9, and was nominated for Achievement in Cinematography at the 2007 Asia Pacific Screen Awards.
+The film was screened in competition at the Venice International Film Festival and nominated for Golden Lion, but lost to Ang Lee's historical thriller Lust, Caution.
+It also premiered at the 2007 Toronto International Film Festival on 9 September, and was nominated for Achievement in Cinematography at the 2007 Asia Pacific Screen Awards.
+It was theatrically released in Hong Kong on 20 September 2007.

 Plot

 The movie details four interconnected stories.

-In the first story, madness and mischief as a single mother (Zhou Yun) drives her devoted son (Jaycee Chan) to distraction with her daredevil antics in pursuit of tranquility.
-The agile mom climbs tall trees and stands perilously astride a small earthen raft on the river.
+In the first story, madness and mischief reign as a single mother (Zhou Yun) drives her devoted son (Jaycee Chan) to distraction with her daredevil antics in pursuit of tranquility.
+The agile mom climbs tall trees and stands astride a small earthen raft on the river.
 She treasures a beautiful pair of slippers that she is forever losing, and the son fears that, one day, the footwear will remain while his mother disappears.

 In the second story, on a college campus, two old friends find their friendship tested by rivalry over a woman.
 Doctor Lin (Joan Chen) is the mistress of Old Tang (Jiang Wen), but she finds herself drawn to a teacher named Liang (Anthony Wong).
 When Liang is accused of groping women at a campus gathering, Lin offers her rear end behind a curtain to determine whose was the guilty hand.

-Old Tang, who is a hunter, has a young wife (Kong Wei) who begins a relationship with the madwoman's son.
+In the third story, Old Tang, who is a hunter, has a young wife (Kong Wei) who begins a relationship with the madwoman's son.
 One day, Tang overhears their noises of passion and his wife whispering that her husband says her belly is like velvet.
-He determines to shoot the young man but is given pause when the boy asks him, "What is velvet?"
+He is determined to shoot the young man, but is taken aback when the boy asks him, "What is velvet?"

 The final episode involves all the characters in a dreamlike sequence that brings their lives full circle.